 Chief Distiller Luke Davidson opened his distillery, Maine Craft Distilling with like-minded friends in Portland after dreaming of a way to combine Maine’s tradition of community, commitment to sustainable agriculture, and his own desire for the perfect whiskey.
 The result is Maine Craft Distilling and their unique and vibrant spirit offerings.
 Stop by their shop and sample their Alchemy Gin, Ration Rum, and exceptional botanical spirits.

 The craft distilleries of Maine highlighted here are only a gateway into all the distillery stops one should make on a craft tour of Maine.
-There’s Spirits of Maine Distillery in Gouldsboro, Northern Maine Distilling Co. of Houlton, New England Distilling of Portland and Sweetgrass Farm Distillery in Union, to name a few other essential stops.
+There’s Northern Maine Distilling Co. of Houlton, New England Distilling of Portland and Sweetgrass Farm Distillery in Union, to name a few other essential stops.
 Each small-batch distillery in Maine is distinctive in its own right and representative of Maine’s authenticity and commitment to the craft-movement.
 Buzz words?
 Maybe.
 But for us, small-batch, craft-brewed and distilleries that only source local ingredients are just the way we’ve always celebrated the spirit of Maine.